jhowlett-scottlogic/CarbonAwareScheduler/README.md

 # Notes:
 - You can still manually trigger using the the scheduledWorkflow workflow using   'workflow_dispatch:'

-### See issues for required work
+# Problems:
+- Requires paid for subscriptions of either ElectricityMaps API or WattTime API before it can forecast emission data
+- Instead of the hosted test version, it will have to clone the carbon-aware-sdk locally and then configure it with the credentials from account(s) above in the delayCalculator.yml workflow